How to register as a sole trader with HMRC

 After you've filled out the form, you'll receive a letter in the post in a week or so confirming your registration as a sole trader with HMRC - this will include your 10 digit UTR (unique taxpayer reference) number on it.

-As your agent, we will be able to discuss your personal self-assessment tax returns with HMRC on your behalf.
+As your agent, we will be able to discuss your personal self-assessment tax with HMRC on your behalf.